The goal of the research performed at the Center for Canine Behavior Studies is to reduce the number of dogs surrendered into shelters.

 Repeat participants in the Studies will provide a significant amount of data—the kind of accumulated information we call “data bricks” that over time will continue to contribute to helping find behavior solutions that build a wall to prevent surrender by owner that too often results in “Surrender Euthanasia.”

-Anyone over the age of 18 who is the primary caretaker of their dog(s) is welcomed to participate in a CCBS study.
+Anyone over the age of 18 is welcomed to participate in a CCBS study.
 However, we encourage you to join our Research Community so you'll never miss a study.
 Signing up is simple and free, and can be completed below.